PGR Supervisor Development Programme

 - Intersectionality

-It is expected that the programme be completed every 5 years.
-The programme provides an opportunity to receive updates on recent developments and to engage and share best practice using case study material and real-life examples.
+The programme is designed to be completed every five years.
+It provides an opportunity to receive updates on recent developments and to engage with best practice through case studies and real-life examples.
+Because the content is regularly updated, you will not be attending the exact same workshops each time you take part.

 The Principles and Practices of a Good PGR Supervisor